Student housing Copenhagen

 The survey is based on a total of 22,841 student housings, divided between 230 housing departments.
 In the inner city of Copenhagen (Copenhagen K), for example, 10 student residence halls rent out dorm rooms for less than DKK 2,000 per month.
 These are, for example, Elers Kollegium, Borchs Kollegium and Valkendorf Kollegiet.
 The danish word for dorms is “Kollegium”.

-QUESTIONS AND ANSWERS ABOUT STUDENT HOUSING IN COPENHAGEN
+QUESTIONS AND ANSWERS ABOUT STUDENT HOUSING COPENHAGEN

 It differs between the housing department.
 At some housing departments, you can sign up at 15 and move in when you are 18 years old.
 At other housing departments, you can apply around 3-6 months before the expected start of your studies.
 It varies a lot, and therefore you must familiarize yourself with the application criteria of the individual housing departments.